 This area consists of three caustic soda wire stripping pots where coatings are stripped off wire.
-The wire is then dipped into a molten solder pot.
-These processes are vented out and are exempt from permitting under Rule 285(r) and Rule 285(i) respectively.
+The wire is then dipped into a small molten solder pot.
+The molten solder does contain lead.
+The company has records to show that lead emissions are essentially nil.
+The stripping and soldering processes are vented out and are exempt from permitting under Rule 285(r) and Rule 285(I), respectively.